code-monad/ckbfs/RFC.md

 ### Witnesses

 File contents are stored in witnesses.
+In a single transaction, witnesses can be splitted into multiple parts and concat together while verification.

 ```yaml
 Witnesses: